dazuma/toys/toys/docs/guide.md

 To use preloaded files, you must define your tools inside a [Toys directory](#Toys_directories).
 Before any tools inside a directory are loaded, any file named `.preload.rb` in the directory is automatically required.
-Additionally, any Ruby files inside a subdirectory called `.preload` are also automatically required.
+Next, any Ruby files inside a subdirectory called `.preload` are also automatically required.

 For example, take the following directory structure: